Providing Analysis/Proposals on the Economy, Society, and Investment Information

 The Research Division of DIR adopts a variety of methods for providing information.
 These include the writing of reports; contribution to DIR Research Quarterly Review, newspapers and economic magazines; media interviews; TV appearances; lectures, seminars, and presentations at workshops; the publication of books, and participation in government councils as members.
 We strive to explain in an easy to understand way complex issues related to the economy, society, and policy issues within and outside Japan, while emphasizing the quality of reports.
 We ensure the reliability of our reports by requiring them to undergo review by a specialized section.
 As a result, the information we provide has improved in both quality and quantity, and we are communicating with customers on a continuously increasing number of occasions.

 Issuing of Books and Booklets

 The Investment Strategy Department of Daiwa Securities issues the periodical "Daiwa Investment Monthly" and other publications as tools for communicating information to general customers.
 They are distributed to sales branches of Daiwa Securities and are also available on the Internet.
-"Daiwa Investment Monthly" videos can also be viewed with a smartphone.
+By viewing "Daiwa Investment Monthly" with a smartphone, videos introducing individual stocks can be viewed.
 We are further evolving our booklets to make them easier to understand.